 When thinking about exams, the most important thing to consider is: How will you assess student learning in your course?
-We strongly encourage instructors to consider alternatives to high-stakes exams.
+For constructive suggestions for assessing student learning, see Teaching@Purdue's modules on Creating Exams and Creating Inclusive Grading Structures.
+We strongly encourage instructors to consider alternatives like the following to high-stakes exams.